paralect/plato/README.md

 🐥 Nothing is finally selected!
 This is a proposal from which to start investigations.
 Share your ideas!

+## Principles

+1. Cluster deployment in a single command (via shell or UI).

 ## Common infrastructure services and tools